Creating A Fishbone Diagram: A Detailed Guide

 4. Categories: The “bones” of the fishbone represent categories that might contribute to the problem.
 Common categories include People, Process, Equipment, Environment, and Materials.
 Tailor these categories to your specific situation.

-5. Hierarchical Structure: Follow a hierarchical structure for the branches, with sub-causes branching from main causes.
-This helps in visualizing the relationships between different causes.
+5. Hierarchical Structure: The branches follow a hierarchical structure, with sub-causes branching from main causes.
+This helps visualize the relationships between different causes.

-6. Avoid Assumptions: Ensure that the identified causes are backed by data and evidence.
+6. Avoid Assumptions: Ensure that data and evidence back the identified causes.
 Avoid making assumptions without proper validation.

 7. Use Visuals: The diagram’s strength lies in its visual representation.
 Use clear and concise labels, colors, and shapes to make the diagram easy to understand.